 The Town of Gibraltar is located in Door County, and therefore, the County has some jurisdiction within the Town.
-Specifically, the County has jurisdiction over the town in zoning, land divisions, on-site sanitary sewer systems, police protection with the Door County Sheriff's Department, and public health issues.
+Specifically, the County has jurisdiction over the Town in zoning, land divisions, on-site sanitary sewer systems, police protection with the Door County Sheriff's Department, and public health issues.
+The County currently allows the Town to review and make recommendations on various zoning-related issues.
 The Town and County need to continue to build a good working relationship of both general agreement and respect.